Alaska Pacific University: Campus

 The main campus includes academic facilities, residence halls, community gathering spaces, recreational facilities, and winter and summer recreational trails.
 The campus consists of eight major buildings, with five of them currently utilized directly by the university.
-The three other buildings on the main campus are offices for the US Geological Survey, Alaska Public Media, and the Alaska Spine Institute.
+The three other buildings on the main campus are offices for the US Geological Survey's Alaska Volcano Observatory, Alaska Public Media, and the Alaska Spine Institute.
+There are multiple housing accommodations on the main campus, divided by class year designations.
+All incoming freshman under 21 years of age are required to live on campus for their first two years.

 The Atwood Center is listed on the National Register of Historic Places as the location (along with North and South Atwood) of a major conference of Alaska Natives at the time of the passage of the Alaska Native Claims Settlement Act in 1971.

-APU has an extension of its campus in Palmer, AK known as the Kellogg Campus.
+APU has an extension of its campus in Palmer, Alaska, known as the Kellogg Campus.
 It functions as a 700-acre working farm for students of the sustainability program, as well as an environmental learning center for home-schooled students.

-There are multiple housing accommodations on the main campus, divided up by class year designations.
-All incoming freshman under 21 years of age are required to live on campus for their first two years.

 Student life

 Athletics

 Alaska Pacific University is known for its Nordic Ski Team.
 The APU Nordic Ski Center (APUNSC) was established in 1999 as a regional Olympic training center for cross-country skiers.
-According to the center's "About" page, the mission of APUNSC is to encourage involvement in cross-country skiing programs in Anchorage.
-APUNSC offers year-round training programs for all levels of skiers who wish to compete professionally.

 Alaska Methodist University's ski team sent four skiers to the 1972 Winter Olympics; AMU/APU has sent at minimum one skier to every winter Olympics after 1972, including Kikkan Randall who became a gold medalist in the cross-country skiing event at the 2018 Winter Olympics.

-Clubs/Associations
+Clubs and associations

 Associated Students of Alaska Pacific University (ASAPU) is the elected body for student government.
 ASAPU members represent student interests and oversee student clubs and organizations.
-APU has a typical assortment of student clubs and organizations with which students can affiliate themselves.
+APU has an assortment of student clubs and organizations with which students can affiliate themselves.

 In the Residence Halls, the Resident Activity Programming Board hosts events for students who live on campus.